exasol/exasol-testcontainers/doc/system_requirements.md

 #### Retrieving Support Information

 Exasol contains a utility that collects all relevant data required for investigating database problems.
-This utility creates an archive that is standardize accross Exasol versions.
+This utility creates an archive that is standardized accross Exasol versions.

 The support archive contains: